-EMS Airflow Guided Biofilm Therapy (GBT): advanced teeth cleaning technology
+EMS Airflow GBT (Guided Biofilm Therapy): advanced teeth cleaning technology

-When you come to our Richmond dental clinic for teeth cleaning with our experienced dental hygienist, we’ll offer you EMS Airflow Guided Biofilm Therapy (GBT) as our standard cleaning approach.
+When you come to our dental clinic for teeth cleaning with our experienced dental hygienist, we’ll offer GBT (Guided Biofilm Therapy) as our standard dental cleaning approach.
+Our refreshed dental hygiene method uses Swiss-engineered instruments which provide a better result than traditional teeth cleaning procedures which use scrapers and abrasive pastes.

-EMS is a Swiss engineering company with a global reputation for developing high-quality dental instruments.
-Their Guided Biofilm Therapy (GBT) tool allows for quieter, less invasive, and more detailed teeth cleaning compared to the traditional manual scraping tools.
-The air-based nature of the tool results in a higher level of dental hygiene because of the more intensive clean it provides.
+We use the EMS Airflow Prophylaxis Master tool to perform GBT.
+It allows for quieter, less abrasive and more detailed plaque removal.
+In addition, the air-based nature of the tool results in a higher level of dental hygiene because of the more intensive clean it provides.

-Having teeth cleaned with this gentle dental tool also means more time for you.
 The time taken for a thorough dental clean is halved compared to the time it takes for a clean using traditional methods.
+This means our dental professionals have extra time to focus on all aspects of your oral health.

 How does EMS Airflow GBT work?

-Put simply, the EMS Airflow Guided Biofilm Therapy (GBT) tool uses air to clean your teeth quietly and in a minimally invasive way.
+Put simply, the EMS Airflow GBT tool uses air to clean your teeth quietly and in a minimally-invasive way.

-Teeth cleaning with GBT is an eight-step dental cleaning procedure to remove dental plaque, a sticky, filmy collection of bacteria, food remnants and saliva.
+Teeth cleaning with GBT is a multi-step dental cleaning procedure to remove dental plaque – a sticky, filmy collection of bacteria, food remnants and saliva.
+Biofilm is another term for plaque.
 The plaque causes the production of acid, which can dissolve tooth enamel.

 Having a teeth-cleaning session with GBT is: